MerosCrypto/Meros/docs/Protocol/Merit.md

 Meros has an on-chain nickname system for Merit Holders, where each nickname is an incremental number assigned forever.
 The first miner is 0, the second is 1...
 Referring to a miner who has already earned Merit by their key is not allowed.

-The "contents" has leaves for both Transactions and the Elements included in a Block.
-Each leaf representing a Transaction is simply defined as the Transaction hash.
+The "contents" has leaves for both the Verification Packets (which specify a Transaction) and the Elements included in a Block.
+Each leaf representing a Verification Packet is defined as `Blake2b(packet.serialize())`.
 Each leaf representing an Element is defined as `Blake2b-384(prefix + element.serialize())`, where the prefix is the same one used to create the Element's signature.

-The "verifiers" has one leaf per Transaction, where the n-th leaf is of the Verification Packet for the n-th Transaction, defined as `Blake2b(packet.serialize())`.

 A BlockHeader's signature and hash are defined as follows: